SalesforceLabs/ActionPlansV4/INSTALLATION.md

 [Installing the app using a Developer Edition Org or a Sandbox](#installing-the-app-using-a-developer-edition-org-or-your-own-sandbox-org): Useful when tackling Trailhead Badges or if you want the app deployed to a more permanent environment than a scratch org.

-[Optional installation instructions](#optional-installation-instructions): Installing sample Action Plan Template
+[Optional installation instructions](#optional-installation-instructions): Installing sample Action Plan Template and other metadata
 <hr/>

 ## AppExchange (Managed Package - RECOMMENDED)